The below are our Beginner workshops for dancers just starting Modern Country swing.

 Music Dance Theory: Hearing the metronome of the music in complex musical patterns and understanding the build up and build down structure of a phrase.

-Hitchhiker: Developing an expanded repertoire for using rides through switching sculpting, and combining ride motions.
+Hijacker: Developing an expanded repertoire for using rides through various sculpting positions, and combining ride motions.

 Posted 1-Footed Spin Technique: Developing the foundational technique for executing Posted 1-Footed Spins.